vtigranv/Front-end-Guidelines/README.md

 While applying a class to the targeted element may create more code within HTML, it will allow the code to render faster and will remove any managing obstacles.

-## Add a class to the parent element if you want to give another style to the same block
+## Add a class to the parent element

 If you need to use the same block but with different styling, try to keep the HTML as untouched as possible.
 Just add one class to the parent element and apply all new stylings to the children of that class in CSS.